Can Vitamins and Minerals Delay Biological Aging?

 We strongly believe that it is important to understand the anti-aging potential of the broad range of nutrients that are available when a healthy diet, when combined with products such as Xtend-Life's Total Balance range.

-In addition to boosting overall health and longer-term wellness, many of these nutrients can help your skin to maintain enhanced youth and vitality.
+In addition to boosting overall health and longer-term wellness, many of these nutrients can help your skin maintain enhanced youth and vitality:

-Vitamin A is one of the most well-known vitamins for anti-aging which is why it is also included as an ingredient in numerous anti-aging creams and products.
-What makes it so good?
+- Vitamin A: What makes it so good?
 The answer is simple; it functions as an antioxidant.
-Not only does it help minimize the appearance of wrinkles, it also supports your eye health too.
+Not only does it help minimize the appearance of wrinkles, it also supports eye health.

-Zinc is a mineral that your body needs to function properly and while its benefits are well-known, many of us are not aware that this mineral has anti-aging properties too.
-This study found that zinc deficiency is linked to premature aging.
+- Zinc: Zinc is a mineral that your body needs to function properly, and while its benefits are well-known, many of us are not aware that this mineral has anti-aging properties too.
+A study found that zinc deficiency is linked to premature aging.

-Benefits of Vitamin C for anti-aging are well-known.
+- Vitamin C: Benefits of Vitamin C for anti-aging are well-known.
 Besides its amazing potential to support immune system health, a study published in the American Journal of Clinical Nutrition showed that higher consumption of foods rich in this nutrient is associated with better skin-aging appearance.
-Vitamin C anti-aging function is a major reason why you can find it in beauty products as well as in anti-aging supplements.

-Vitamin D is one of the best vitamins for seniors due to its beneficial impact on bone and joint health.
-Benefits of this micronutrient have been shown to go beyond healthy bones.
+- Vitamin D: Vitamin D is one of the best vitamins for seniors due to its beneficial impact on bone and joint health.
+The benefits of this micronutrient have been shown to go beyond healthy bones.
 Scientists discovered that regular intake of the sunshine vitamin is linked to a slower aging process.

-This particular mineral participates in more than 300 processes in a human body so it should come as no surprise that magnesium has anti-aging properties.
-One study revealed that correcting the nutritional intake of magnesium could be a simple and inexpensive support for a healthier aging process.
+- Magnesium: This particular mineral participates in more than 300 processes in a human body, so it should be no surprise that magnesium has anti-aging properties.
+One study revealed that correcting the nutritional intake of magnesium could be inexpensive and straightforward support for a healthier aging process.

 The truth is, these are just a few of the many examples that demonstrate the importance of a diverse range of nutrient in healthy aging.
 If you are wondering about what the best anti-aging nutrient is, you will not come across a definite answer.
 It is also important to note that while each anti-aging nutrient comes with a wide array of benefits, it is the synergy of the different nutrients that produces optimal results.